2021 Gatineau municipal election

-A municipal election was held in Gatineau, Quebec, Canada on November 7, 2021, in conjunction with the 2021 Quebec municipal elections held on the same day.
-Elections will be held for Mayor of Gatineau as well as for each of the 19 districts on Gatineau City Council.
+The 2021 Gatineau municipal election was held on Sunday, November 7, 2021, to elect the mayor and city councillors in Gatineau, Quebec, Canada, in conjunction with the 2021 Quebec municipal elections held on the same day.

 Mayor Maxime Pedneaud-Jobin announced he would not be running for re-election.

 City council will expand by one seat, with the creation of the Mitigomijokan District out of parts of the Plateau and Deschênes Districts.